Faculty

 Parker received his B.S. in Biomedical Engineering from the New York Institute of Technology and an M.S. in Biomedical Engineering from Columbia University.
 As an undergraduate, he worked to apply virtual reality to study cardiac electrophysiology and movement disorders.
 At CBRL, he is excited to study the contractility of the pregnant uterus using multi-scale and multi-physics modeling.
 Parker enjoys learning languages and trying new coffee shops in his free time.

-Yiding Wen, M.S.
+Xin Feng, M.S.
 Student

 Shaheer Saleh, M.S.
 Student